Opening Hours : Mon- Fri: – 8 Am to 5 pm | Sat-Sun : close

 A dental crown is a form of dental restoration that encases the entire visible surface of a tooth, restoring it to its original shape and size.
 Dental crowns are commonly used to protect weak teeth from fracture or to cover teeth that have been severely damaged by decay or trauma.
 They can also be used to support a dental bridge, which is a type of prosthesis used to replace one or more missing teeth.
 A dental crown bridge is composed of two dental crowns connected by an artificial tooth in the middle.

-What types of dental crowns are there?
+What types of dental crowns are there Cost?

 Full Crown

-The most common type of dental crown is the full or “regular” crown which is made of metal or porcelain and is used to replace a damaged or decayed tooth.
+The most common type of dental crown is the full or “regular” crown, which is made of metal or porcelain and is used to replace a damaged or decayed tooth.

 PFM Crown

-Another type of crown is the porcelain-fused-to-metal (PFM) crown which combines the strength of metal with the aesthetics of porcelain.
+Another type of crown is the porcelain-fused-to-metal (PFM) crown, which combines the strength of metal with the aesthetics of porcelain.

-In addition to these, you can also get all-ceramic or all-porcelain crowns as well as zirconia crowns which are both strong and aesthetically pleasing.
+In addition to these, you can also get all-ceramic or all-porcelain crowns as well as zirconia crowns, which are both strong and aesthetically pleasing.

 Dental Crown Bridges